 Staircase Woes & Cheap Fixes

-The stairs were the open riser type I associate with the Brady Bunch, and they can be charming in the right contemporary project and when they are wood, not wrapped in cheap carpet.
+The stairs were the open riser type I associate with the Brady Bunch, and they can be charming in the right MCM project when they are wood, not wrapped in cheap carpet.
 We needed a budget friendly fix!

 We closed the risers, installed a linen-hued durable carpet, and painted everything white except for the handrail.
 I sanded most of the existing stain and varnish from the rail and then rubbed on a clear wax.